 Most people who experience medication-induced hair loss find that their hair grows back once they stop taking the drug responsible.

-People who are concerned about hair loss should speak to their doctor about the possibility of lowering their current medication dosage.
+People who are concerned about hair loss should speak with a doctor about the possibility of lowering their current medication dosage.

 Another option may be to switch to an RA medication that does not list hair loss as a potential side effect.
 Examples include the following DMARDs: